beezwax/bzBond/packages/bzBond-claris/README.md

 - Value: if `true` the script stack does not continue until the `bzBond` object is availale in the web viewer
 - Notes:
   - Default: `false`
-  - Setting this parameter to true solves timing issues that can occur due to web viewers running on a separate thread to the FileMaker script engine.
+  - Setting this parameter to true solves timing issues that can occur due to web viewers running on a separate thread to the Claris/FileMaker script engine.
 In particular, if a script stack starts on a different layout to the one containing the web viewer then setting the `waitForLoad` parameter to `true` is recommended.

 **waitForConfig**
 - Type: boolean
 - Value: if true the script stack does not continue until the `$config` variable has been set.
 - Notes:
   - Default: `false`
-  - Setting this parameter to true solves timing issues that can occur due to web viewers running on a separate thread to the FileMaker script engine.
+  - Setting this parameter to true solves timing issues that can occur due to web viewers running on a separate thread to the Cl;Claris/FileMaker script engine.
 In particular, if a script stack starts on a different layout to the one containing the web viewer then setting the `waitForConfig` parameter to `true` is recommended.

 **clearCache**
 - Type: boolean